jonchaney/audio_visualizer/README.md

 ## Audio Visualizer

 For this project I will create an audio visualizer using Javascript, CSS, the HTML Canvas element, and the Web Audio API.
+The audio visualizer will be separted into three different parts of the same song.

 ## Funtionality and MVP

 With my audio visualizer, users will be able to:

-- Press play to start the visualization.
+- Press play to start the visualizations.
-- View up to four different visualizations of the same audio source.
-One being the classic sound bar animation.
+- Basic sound bar visualization
+- Pulse visualization
+- Waveform visualization

 In addition, this project will include: